Policy Recommendations

-Developing effective literacy policy requires a shared understanding of the knowledge, skills and dispositions that are necessary to become an effective, competent, deep reader in our digital society.
+Developing effective literacy policy requires a shared understanding of the knowledge, skills and dispositions that are necessary to become a competent, deep reader in our digital society.

 Continue grounding reading policy on the five pillars identified in the 2001 report of the National Reading Panel: phonics, phonemic awareness, vocabulary, fluency, and comprehension.